My Presentation

 Health, Safety and Wellbeing in the Performing Arts industry

 Health and safety is not just an issue for the design elements of the theatre.
-Performers need to ensure that their own health and safety and that of the audience is central to rehearsals and performances.
-To prevent injury, performers should warm up, cool down and wear appropriate footwear and clothing, particularly when choreographing physical theatre, stage combat or dance sequences.
+Performers need to ensure that their own health and safety is central to rehearsals and performances.
+To prevent injury, performers should warm up, drink a lot of water, wear appropriate footwear and clothing, particularly when choreographing physical theatre, stage combat or dance sequences.
 It is important to ensure the moves in physical sequences are well rehearsed and planned according to the actual performing space and size, practising with the set and scenery marked out and avoiding the edge of the stage to prevent falls.
 Water should be kept away from all electrical equipment and the set to prevent damage and slipping.

 Performers will rehearse in costume and should spend time familiarising themselves with the costume’s movement constraints.
 If the costume is not suitable for the type of movement required on stage or poses a hazard, then this needs to be addressed as soon as possible.
 Real weapons should never be used on stage.
 Stage versions are available that include safety features to protect the performers and crew who are handling the items.